 - Tortilla chips, for serving (optional)

-- In a medium serving bowl, combine the peppers, onion, corn, garlic and cilantro.
+- In a medium serving bowl, stir together the peppers, onion, corn, garlic, and cilantro.

-- Add the olive oil, vinegar, lime juice, and beans, and toss well to coat.
+- Add the beans, olive oil, vinegar, and lime juice, and toss well to coat.

 - Season to taste with salt and pepper.